billy-moore-98/ccfc-youtube/README.md

 An example of the dashboard is provided below, illustrating the sentiment trends over the course of 2 football seasons.
 A couple things to note:

-- In 202409 Coventry sacked there long time serving manager Mark Robins.
+- In 202409 Coventry sacked their long time serving manager Mark Robins.
 Fans didn't seem too happy about this for a couple months...but then the new manager Frank Lampard went on a club record winning streak!
 - In 202403 Coventry played an FA Cup semi final classic against giants Manchester United who have a much larger fanbase.
 This can be seen in the spiked increase in interaction from total comments and average likes.

 ![Dashboard analysis](docs/img/dashboard.jpg)